 - You will NOT have the ability to map your commitments or automatically complete cost data

-You will not be able to map purchase orders and subcontracts to more than one main contracts.
-The system will also be restricted from automatically completing cost data.
-If the same cost code & cost type combination is used on more than one (1) main contract, the system will not be able to automatically complete the direct cost amount and/or subcontractor payment application amount to your owner payment application.
-To avoid this limitation, you can create a unique billing period or sub job for each main contract.
+You will not be able to map purchase orders and subcontracts to more than one (1) contract.
+Procore is also restricted from automatically completing cost data.
+If the same cost code & cost type combination is used on more than one (1) contract, Procore will NOT be able to automatically complete the direct cost amount and/or subcontractor payment application amount to your owner payment application.
+To avoid this limitation, you can create a unique billing period or sub-job for each contract.